The Skokie Park District

 The Skokie Park District is bordered by Evanston to the east, Chicago to the southeast and southwest, Lincolnwood to the south, Niles to the southwest, Morton Grove to the west, Glenview to the northwest, and Wilmette to the north.
 The district includes nearly all of the Village of Skokie, as well as small portions of Evanston, Morton Grove and Chicago.

-How the Park District is Governed: Board of Commissioners
+How is the Park District Governed?

 The five-member Board of Park Commissioners is elected by the residents of Skokie and is responsible for setting policies and procedures that best benefit the Park District and community.
 The Board appoints the Executive Director, who carries out the policies of the Board and hires a staff.
 The Board adopts a budget, levies property taxes and is responsible for hiring and evaluating the Executive Director.
 In addition, the board selects a president and vice president and appoints a secretary, treasurer and attorney.
 Board members serve as liaisons between various community organizations and committees.